PistonDevelopers/Piston-Tutorials/sudoku/chp-02.md

 ```

 This imports two new structs, `Events` and `EventSettings`,
-which we use to crate an event loop.
+which we use to create an event loop.
 The event loop is a kind of iterator that polls events from the window
 and does its own internal logic.